Adhieeeh/WEATHER-WEB-API/README.md

 A lightweight, interactive web application that fetches and displays real-time weather data.
 Users can look up conditions for any city worldwide or utilize their browser's live GPS coordinates.
 ![preview](tvm.png)

-Built using **HTML5, CSS3, and Vanilla JavaScript**—powered by the open-source **Open-Meteo API** (no API keys required!).
+Preview showws the current weather condition of a nearby city Built using **HTML5, CSS3, and Vanilla JavaScript**—powered by the open-source **Open-Meteo API** (no API keys required!).

 ##  Features